Facebook API: Check If A User Is Fan Of A Facebook Page

 There are two three methods to check if a user is fan of a certain page:

-Using the Graph API /USER_ID/likes/PAGE_ID method
+Using the Graph API /USER_ID/likes/PAGE_ID

 Facebook has just released another Graph API way for you to check for this information: